mars13-tech/free-soc-analyst-blue-team-resources/README.md

 - 🔍 Threat Hunter
 - 💻 Security Operations Engineer

-Whether you're starting from zero or preparing for interviews, this roadmap provides everything you need—from Linux fundamentals to building your own home SOC lab.
+Whether you're starting from zero or preparing for interviews, this roadmap provides everything you need — from Linux fundamentals to building your own home SOC lab.

 ---